jlouis/dht/test/README.md

 * Leafs have at most 8 nodes
 * If inserting a new node into a leaf of size 8, there are two cases:
-	* Our own ID has a common prefix `P` with the leaf: Partition the leaf into nodes with prefix `P0` and prefix `P1`.
+	* Our own ID has a common prefix `P` with the leaf: Partition the leaf into nodes with prefix follow by a `0` bit: `P0` and prefix followed by a `1` bit: `P1`.
 These become the new leafs.
+One of these leafs contain our own ID, whereas the other does not.
+This ensure only one subtree will split later on.
 	* Our own ID is not a common prefix with the leaf: reject the insertion.

 In turn, the routing table is a “spine” in the tree only where the path mimicks our own ID.
 In turn, the routing table stores more elements close to ourselves rather than far away from ourselves.

+When there are 3 bits left in the suffix, the tree will not expand further since you can at most have 8 nodes in a leaf.
+This MUST hold, but it only holds if equality is on the NodeID.
+Example: In a 160 bit ID space, if you have a suffix of 157 bits in common with our own ID, there can at most be 3 bits which can vary.
+Our own ID is one of those, so there are 7 nodes left.
+They will fill the leaf, but it is impossible to insert more nodes into the table.

+### Modeling the routing table

+We use a simple `map({Lo, Hi}, [Node])` as the model of the routing table in our component. `Lo` and `Hi` are the bounds on the range: all elements `X` in the range has an id such that `Lo ≤ id(X) < Hi`.
+Most operations are straightforward to define since we can just walk all of the range and filter it by predicate functions which pick the wanted elements.

+The `closest_to` call looks hard to implement, but it's formal specification is straightforward: sort all nodes based on the distance to the desired ID, and pick the first K of those nodes.
+If we canonicalize the output by sorting it, we obtain a correct specification.

 TODO: Add documentation